-Derbyshire County Council determined that a Country Park was a suitable memorial to mining in the area.
+We determined that a country park was a suitable memorial to mining in the area.
 The National Coal Board obtained permission in 1970 to reclaim the land in the vicinity of the closed collieries by opencast methods.
 Work started in 1970 and was completed by July 1974.
 A further two years were spent contouring the site, seeding fields and meadows, planting trees and constructing facilities for the public.

 Shipley Country Park opened to the public on 26 May 1976.

-The following history/heritage leaflets are available at the visitor centre:
+The following history and heritage leaflets are available at the visitor centre:

 - The Mining Heritage of Shipley Country Park